Lifestyle Medicine:

 Past participants report a renewed passion for practicing medicine and reduced personal stress as they learn to enhance their own health and to serve as role models for their patients.

-One day prior to the start of Lifestyle Medicine, on June 10, 2026, we host the optional full-day workshop, Mastering the Principles of Motivational Interviewing.
+One day prior to the start of Lifestyle Medicine, on June 10, 2026, you can expand your learning experience by attending the optional full-day workshop, Mastering the Principles of Motivational Interviewing.

 Reasons to Attend in 2026